robercano/ciphershastra/README-shilpkaar.md

 To solve this challenge you can use the following command:

 ```
-$ yarn solve-minion:rinkeby --minion-address 0xe3Bf6D5379fD80C44156bAa4f3D8e7F507f6bcd1
+$ yarn solve-shilpkaar:rinkeby --shilpkaar-address 0x8b6Df584c5b82F9647a63a66cfD45006ccB777FF
 ```

-The deployed attack contract MinionSolution address will be the one registered as being pwned the Minion contract.
+The deployed attack contract ShilpkaarSolution address will be the one registered as being pwned the Shilpkaar contract.